-- (a) creating conditions for a local community to participate in the affairs of the municipality; and - (b) promoting a safe and healthy environment; - (2) A liaison forum may consist of - - (a) a member of members of an interest group, or an affected person; - (b) a member or members of a community in whose immediate area a commonage has been established; - (c) a designated official or officials of the municipality; and - (d) a councillor. - (3) (a) the municipality may, when considering an application for an approval, or exemption certificate in terms of this by-law, request the input of a liaison forum. - (b) a liaison forum or any person or persons contemplated in subsection (2) may, on own initiative submit an input to the municipality for consideration.
+- (a) creating conditions for a local community to participate in the affairs of the municipality; - (b) encouraging a local community to participate in the affairs of the municipality; and - (c) promoting the burial or cremation of the dead in a dignified manner.

+(2) A liaison forum may consist of -

+- (a) a member of members of an interest group, or an affected person; - (b) a member or members of a community in whose immediate area a cemetery or crematorium exists; - (c) a designated official or officials of the municipality; and - (d) the councillor responsible for cemeteries.

+- (3) (a) The municipality may, when considering an application for consent, permit or exemption certificate in terms of these Bylaws, where applicable, request the input of a liaison forum. - (b) A liaison forum or any person or persons contemplated in subsection (2) may, on own initiative, submit an input to the municipality for consideration.